ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 ```

 This `Matrix` declaration deserves some comments:

-- it makes use of `template`, a C++ language feature which allows to support all
+- It makes use of `template`, a C++ language feature which allows to support all
-element types with a single and simple code base
+element types with a single and simple code base.
-- it checks at compile time with the `static_assert` that the `Matrix` class was
+- It checks at compile time with the `static_assert` that the `Matrix` class was
 instantiated with an arithmetic data type, so that compilation can fail early
-with a simple and descriptive error message
+with a simple and descriptive error message.
-- the query about `Ty` being an arithmetic type is achieved thru the use of the
+- The query about `Ty` being an arithmetic type is achieved thru the use of the
 `std::is_arithmetic` type traits.
 Modern C++ provides many standard type traits
-to analyze types
+to analyze types.
 - The `Matrix` data is declared as a `std::unique_ptr<Ty[]>`.
 This means each
 `Matrix` instance owns its memory array, and that it is in charge of freeing it
 whenever a matrix is destructed.